-When gold was found at Sutter's Ranch in 1848, it inspired the Gold Rush to California.
-This helped in the exploration and unification of western America.
+When gold was found at Sutter's Ranch in 1848, it inspired the Gold Rush to California and the unification of western America.
 In 1861, U.S. Treasury Secretary Salmon Chase printed the first U.S. paper currency.

 How the Gold Standard Made the Great Depression Worse

-On January 31, 1934, the Gold Reserve Act prohibited private ownership of gold, except under license.
-The Act also allowed the government to pay its debts in dollars, not gold.
+On January 30, 1934, the Gold Reserve Act prohibited private ownership of gold, except under license.
+It allowed the government to pay its debts in dollars, not gold.
 The President was authorized to devalue the gold dollar by 40%.
 He increased the price of gold, which had been $20.67 per ounce for 100 years, to $35 per ounce.
-The government's gold reserves increased in valued from $4.
-033 billion to $7.348 billion.
+The government's gold reserves increased in valued from $4.033 billion to $7.348 billion.
 This effectively devalued the dollar by 60%.
 (Source: Bloomberg, How Franklin Roosevelt Secretly Ended the Gold Standard, March 21, 2013; FEE.org, Gold Policy in the 1930s)